How to File for Chapter 13 Bankruptcy: Understanding the Basics

-Lee says, before filing for Chapter 13, you should think about your long-term goals and whether you can navigate your creditor problems without filing bankruptcy.
-The options Lee recommends may include:
+Before filing for Chapter 13, you should think about your long-term goals and whether you can navigate your creditor problems without filing bankruptcy.
+Here are a few options you can explore.

-Debt consolidation still has an effect on your credit score because you aren’t paying your debts as agreed, but its impact is typically not as severe as declaring bankruptcy.
+Debt consolidation can still have an effect on your credit score because you aren’t paying your debts as agreed, but its impact is typically not as severe as declaring bankruptcy.

 If one or two particular debts are the source of your financial troubles, you may be able to negotiate a settlement with the individual creditors rather than filing for bankruptcy.

 You may have an easier time negotiating a settlement after your debt has been referred to a collection agency.
-Offer a realistic monthly payment plan or lump sum.
-If the debt collector agrees to your settlement offer, make sure you get the agreement in writing before making any payments.
+Offer a realistic monthly payment plan or lump sum, and if the debt collector agrees to your settlement offer, make sure you get the agreement in writing before making any payments.

 Watch out for companies that offer to negotiate with creditors on your behalf in exchange for a fee.
 Their fees can be quite expensive, and often the result is no better than you’d be able to negotiate on your own or with the help of your attorney.

 “The caveat here is that a debt settlement program is not the same as Chapter 13,” Lee says.
 “In debt settlement, creditors are still able to use, get judgments, garnish wages and levy bank accounts.
 Chapter 13 stops all of those things from happening for the life of the bankruptcy.”